Building Climate Resilience in Puerto Rican Coffee Communities

 — Elisa Alicea Sanchez, Puerto Rican coffee farmer

 Improved Resilience Despite COVID-19

-For Elisa and Javier, the decision to join the TechnoServe program came in December 2019 after they were browsing the internet and heard about Lin-Manuel Miranda and the Coffee Avengers.
+For Elisa and Javier, the decision to join the TechnoServe program came in December 2019 after they were browsing the internet and heard about the Revivamos Nuestro Cafe project.
 However, soon after joining the program, the COVID-19 pandemic forced the team to quickly transition to remote training.

 While field travel was not possible, TechnoServe provided farmers with virtual technical advisory services through phone calls, WhatsApp, and bulk SMS messaging.
 In all, the team performed 1,063 phone calls to farmers, reached 556 farmers through WhatsApp, and contacted 211 farmers through SMS messaging.
 Once restrictions on movement were lifted, the team moved to on-farm individual training.